 An amazing demo is arguably one of the most important parts of your sales process.
 It’s the critical point of contact where you finally have your prospect’s full attention and its time to show them why they can benefit from your product or service.
 But what are the best techniques for making a killer demo?
 With so many different unique products and customer bases, there are literally endless possibilities.
-But consistent in essentially every effective demo there are 4 basic elements that are always present.
+There are 5 basic elements that are always present in every effective demo.

 It’s pure proven psychology that information transferred in a storytelling format ignites more of the brain than simply stated facts.
 If you want to captivate your prospect then you must think about what story you are telling during your demo.
 It could be a story around what has changed in the market, a story about someone experiencing an issue and finding a solution or even a story about how the company came to be.
 What you need to focus on here is that story-telling is a METHOD of communication and you must find a way to utilize it during your demo.